jkeohan/rctr-9-8-20/w02d04/intro-to-state-cont.md

 Here is the [Counter CodeSandbox Starter](https://codesandbox.io/s/rctr-9-8-20-w02d04-counter-starter-71oc2?file=/src/Counter.js) code with the changes from the previous lecture.

+**Note:** Feel free to fork this CodeSandbox if you missed last class or want a fresh codebase to start with.

 Just as a quick review here is what we need to do:

 - create a new instance of `useState`